-JUAN CARLOS MARZO Y JOSÉ ANTONIO PIQUERASMiguel Hernández University, Spain
+JUAN CARLOS MARZO & JOSÉ ANTONIO PIQUERASMiguel Hernández University, Spain

 Detecting mental health problems or examining full mental health: Towards a new way to promote mental health in the school setting

 Traditionally, psychology has focused on the presence of psychopathology and/or associated risk factors to justify early detection and intervention programs in the school setting.
 This approach to mental health is limited and reductionist, since mental health is more than the only presence of symptoms or related problems.
 In this applied session we review pre-existing programs that have used broader and more comprehensive approaches to examining mental health in the community setting par excellence that is the school.
 Below, we present our experience accumulated over the past 8 years in both primary and secondary school with children and adolescents.
 This approach is characterized by examining both the presence of symptoms related to psychological distress and psychological well-being, as well as including transdiagnostic risk factors such as perfectionism and rumination, among others and protective factors or personal resources such as emotional intelligence or socio-emotional competencies from the model of Covitality.
 Finally, we present our recommendation to configure a comprehensive evaluation protocol and recommendations for intervention based on social-emotional strengths, as well as some data that have been clinically, socially and educationally useful for guidance teams, policy makers, and the families and children evaluated.